cloudlearn-io/lab-assignment/README.md

 - Reference sample instructions provided to maintain consistency with platform style.

 ### Lab Topic: Implement Solutions That Use Azure Queue Storage Queues (EXAMPLE TOPIC)

+This is an example topic.
+Your Lab Toppic will be sent separately.

 In this lab, you will: